 Governance and guides

-The Council is working to establish a co-governance group to oversee future land uses in the regeneration areas.
+The Council has established an interim co-governance committee to oversee future land uses in the regeneration areas.
+A permanent co-governance model is still being developed.

-For more information contact David Little, Red Zone Manager on transform@ccc.govt.nz.
+For more information on governance, contact David Little, Red Zone Manager on transform@ccc.govt.nz.

 Current activities being considered